hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     to authenticate to the cluster endpoint.

 * `master_auth.0.cluster_ca_certificate` - Base64 encoded public certificate
-    that is the root of trust for the cluster.
+    that is the root certificate of the cluster.

 * `master_version` - The current version of the master in the cluster.
 This may be different than the `min_master_version` set in the config if the master